rickmanley-nc/satellite/README.md

 ## Requirements and Steps

-- Configure laptop with appropriate 'httpd', 'libvirtd', and 'create-libvirt-network' roles from the following repo: https://github.com/rickmanley-nc/laptop-configure
+- Configure laptop with appropriate `httpd`, `libvirtd`, and `create-libvirt-network` roles from the following repo: https://github.com/rickmanley-nc/laptop-configure
 - Create an Activation Key (from https://access.redhat.com/management/activation_keys) and add at least 1 Satellite subscription to it.
 Call the Activation Key "ak-satellite"
 - Create a Subscription Allocation (from https://access.redhat.com/management/subscription_allocations) and at least 1 Red Hat Enterprise Linux (and hopefully EAP) subscription to it.
   - Download the Subscription Manifest, via the Export Manifest button, and rename it to 'manifest-USERNAME-sales-6.3.zip', where 'USERNAME' is your username